-Recently I set out to find a new desk for my PC to rest on and came across a lot of ideas that I thought were worthy enough to share.
+Recently I set out to find a new desk for my computer to rest on and came across a lot of ideas that I thought were worthy enough to share.
 Actually the search was tough.
 I mean, I know there would be a lot of people out there who would be happy with huge desks that house a nook for every peripheral… (like the one below)

 …but somehow they just don’t work for me.
 Design wise, I am more of the minimalist so naturally the ones I tend to like also favour this type of style.
 These minimalist computer desks we are going to feature are light weight, easy on the eyes and most of them are as sleek as the technology they are designed to hold.

 OneLessDesk from Heckler Designs has a 2 deck design and takes up merely 12 inches of space when put away.
 The company’s pitch for the product actually sounds convincing.